Expert advice for Soccer families from Olympus Movement Performance

 Welcome to our weekly feature from the athletic experts at Olympus.
 This week, you’re going to learn all about how to help your body to fight off and recover from illness, infection and injury with OPTIMAL NUTRITION.

 Inflammation is your body’s way to protect itself from infection, illness or injury.
 As part of the inflammatory response, your body increases production of white blood cells, immune cells and substances called cytokines that help fight infection.
 We mainly associate the term “inflammation” with injury.
 This is known as acute inflammation.
 We also have chronic inflammation which leads to common diseases such as rheumatoid arthritis, autoimmune diseases, allergies, inflammatory bowel disease and more.
 When we are chronically inflamed, our system needs to be given the same care we give it when we injure ourselves.
 When given treatment for chronic inflammation, a proper diet is, or at least SHOULD be, one of the first recommendations made.
+Another recommendation is to find ways to reduce stress/pain which can contribute towards inflammation in the body.
+Using herbal supplements like CBD may vastly help with this, and sites like every day optimal cbd can be checked out to use in conjunction with a healthy anti-inflammatory diet to hit the nail on the head.
 The foods we eat can either help decrease the inflammation or promote it and as you may presume, promoting inflammation is indeed counterproductive to our health.

 Foods that help reduce inflammation:

 Some foods that increase inflammation are:

 - Processed foods